sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 components that all have to connect together.
 But, it also has the most diagnostics to help you out.
 There are basically two possibilities where something can go wrong: Java or IOM.
 Let's look at Java first.

-There are two things that are likely to be the problem.
+There are three things that are likely to be the problem.

    1) Java isn't installed or configured right, or you don't have the right Java command for 'java' in your configuration definition.
    2) You don't have your classpath right, or don't have the right JAR files.
+   3) An IOM specific issue like hosy/port aren't right, user.pw or Windows path issues

+Java problems
+^^^^^^^^^^^^^

+These errors are descibed below:

+1) The system cannot find the file specified
+2) Error: Could not find or load main class pyiom.saspy2j
+3) Error: Unable to initialize main class pyiom.saspy2j Caused by: java.lang.NoClassDefFoundError: org/omg/CORBA/UserException

 Java startup problems will be caught and whatever system error(s) there were will be returned.
 And, like in the cases above, you will still get the exact command trying to be run, so you can always run it too and see if there are any more diagnostics